-- i.
-Independent valuation of all investment portfolios; - ii.
-Daily reconciliation and confirmation of all investment positions; - iii.
-Independent provision of data used in stress and scenario testing; - iv.
-Annual audit of rules, regulatory limits and investment parameters embedded in the dealing system; and - v.
+- 1. Independent valuation of all investment portfolios; - 2.
+Daily reconciliation and confirmation of all investment positions; - 3.
+Independent provision of data used in stress and scenario testing; - 4.
+Annual audit of rules, regulatory limits and investment parameters embedded in the dealing system; and - 5.
 Back-testing (where possible) of the reliability of stress-tested models.